-Except as otherwise indicated, the above discussion and tables assume no exercise of the underwriters' option to purchase additional shares of our Class A common stock from us.
-If the underwriters' option to purchase additional shares of our Class A common stock is exercised in full, our existing stockholders would own % and our new investors would own % of the total number of shares of our Class A common stock and Class B common stock outstanding upon completion of this offering.
+Except as otherwise indicated, the above discussion and tables assume no exercise of the underwriters' option to purchase additional shares of our common stock from us.
+If the underwriters' option to purchase additional shares of our common stock is exercised in full, our existing stockholders would own % and our new investors would own % of the total number of shares of our common stock outstanding upon completion of this offering.

-The number of shares of our common stock that will be outstanding after this offering is based on shares of our Class A common stock, shares of our Class B common stock and no shares of our Class C common stock (after giving effect to the Reclassification, the Capital Stock Conversion and the Class B Stock Exchange) outstanding as of July 31, 2024, and excludes:
+The number of shares of our common stock that will be outstanding after this offering is based on shares of our common stock (after giving effect to the Capital Stock Conversion) outstanding as of July 31, 2024, and excludes:

-- 4,622,817 shares of our Class A common stock issuable upon the exercise of options to purchase shares of our Class A common stock outstanding as of July 31, 2024, with a weighted-average exercise price of \$15.43 per share; - 2,725,410 shares of our Class B common stock issuable upon the exercise of options to purchase shares of our Class B common stock outstanding as of July 31, 2024, with a weighted-average exercise price of \$12.72 per share, of which options to purchase 340,676 shares of our Class B common stock were canceled in October 2024; - 5,307,222 shares of our Class A common stock subject to RSUs outstanding as of July 31, 2024; - 192,786 shares of our Class B common stock subject to RSUs outstanding as of July 31, 2024; - 297,327 shares of our Class A common stock subject to RSUs granted subsequent to July 31, 2024; - 6,483,088 shares of our Class B common stock subject to the Co-Founder PSUs granted subsequent to July 31, 2024; - 250,000 shares of our non-convertible preferred stock outstanding as of July 31, 2024; - shares of our Class A common stock that we are committing to donate over the next ten years to fund certain of our social impact initiatives; and - shares of our Class A common stock reserved for future issuance under our equity compensation plans, consisting of: - shares of our Class A common stock to be reserved for future issuance under our 2024 Plan, which will become effective prior to the completion of this offering; - 1,550,798 shares of our Class A common stock reserved for future issuance under our 2015 Plan as of July 31, 2024, which number of shares will be added to the shares of our Class A common stock to be reserved for future issuance under our 2024 Plan upon its effectiveness, at which time we will cease granting awards under our 2015 Plan; and - shares of our Class A common stock to be reserved for future issuance under our ESPP, which will become effective prior to the completion of this offering.
+- 7,348,227 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock outstanding as of July 31, 2024, with a weighted-average exercise price of \$14.43 per share; - 5,500,008 shares of our common stock subject to RSUs outstanding as of July 31, 2024; - 245,653 shares of our common stock subject to RSUs granted subsequent to July 31, 2024;

+- 250,000 shares of our non-convertible preferred stock outstanding as of July 31, 2024; - shares of our common stock that we are committing to donate over the next ten years to fund certain of our social impact initiatives; and - shares of our common stock reserved for future issuance under our equity compensation plans, consisting of: - shares of our common stock to be reserved for future issuance under our 2024 Plan, which will become effective prior to the completion of this offering; - 1,550,798 shares of our common stock reserved for future issuance under our 2015 Plan as of July 31, 2024, which number of shares will be added to the shares of our common stock to be reserved for future issuance under our 2024 Plan upon its effectiveness, at which time we will cease granting awards under our 2015 Plan; and - shares of our common stock to be reserved for future issuance under our ESPP, which will become effective prior to the completion of this offering.

-Our 2024 Plan and ESPP each provide for annual automatic increases in the number of shares of our Class A common stock reserved thereunder, and our 2024 Plan provides for increases to the number of shares that may be granted thereunder based on shares under our 2015 Plan or our 2007 Plan that expire, are tendered to or withheld by us for payment of an exercise price or for satisfying tax withholding obligations or are forfeited or otherwise repurchased by us, as more fully described in the section titled "Executive Compensation-Employee Benefit and Stock Plans."
+Our 2024 Plan and ESPP each provide for annual automatic increases in the number of shares of our common stock reserved thereunder, and our 2024 Plan provides for increases to the number of shares that may be granted thereunder based on shares under our 2015 Plan or our 2007 Plan that expire, are tendered to or withheld by us for payment of an exercise price or for satisfying tax withholding obligations or are forfeited or otherwise repurchased by us, as more fully described in the section titled "Executive Compensation-Employee Benefit and Stock Plans."

-To the extent that any outstanding options to purchase our Class A common stock are exercised, RSUs are settled or new awards are granted under our equity compensation plans, there will be further dilution to investors participating in this offering.
+To the extent that any outstanding options to purchase our common stock are exercised, RSUs are settled or new awards are granted under our equity compensation plans, there will be further dilution to investors participating in this offering.
 In addition, we may choose to raise additional capital because of market conditions or strategic considerations, even if we believe that we have sufficient funds for our current or future operating plans.
 If we raise additional capital through the sale of equity or convertible debt securities, the issuance of these securities could result in further dilution to our stockholders.